Baker Hughes Company (BKR) Bundle

 Initial capital/funding

-Specific initial funding figures for both original companies are difficult to pinpoint precisely from historical records, but both were launched based on groundbreaking inventions – Baker's casing shoe and Hughes' rotary drill bit – suggesting funding tied to initial patents and manufacturing setups.
+Specific initial funding amounts for the original 1907 and 1908 companies are defintely hard to pin down in historical records.
+Both were launched based on the immediate commercial success of their patented, revolutionary inventions-Baker's casing shoe and Hughes' rotary drill bit-suggesting funding was tied directly to initial patents and manufacturing setups.

 Baker Hughes Company (BKR) Ownership Structure